agent18/coursera-getting-and-cleaning-data/README.markdown

   repository
-- CodeBook.md :  It is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data
+- CodeBook.md :  It is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.
-- traintest-tidy.txt : File that contains
+- traintest-tidy.txt : File that contains text data of the tidy dataset written by using the following command,

+		write.table(traintest.melt,"./traintest-tidy.txt",row.names=FALSE)

 **Note: The data is not provided here as the files are very large, it must be downloaded from the link in the above section**